 5.28 The preference is for affordable housing to be delivered on-site in line with the NPPF.
-However, in exceptional cases where on-site provision can't be delivered, a commuted sum would be calculated to provide transparency and clarity to developers.
+However, it is sensible for councils to also set out how a commuted sum would be calculated to provide transparency and clarity to developers.
 Separate guidance will be prepared setting out the amount of commuted sums payable taking into consideration any changes in viability.
-Until such time as the guidance is prepared, the council will calculate the commuted sum in line with current evidence (Affordable Housing SPD 2011), on a scheme-by-scheme basis.
+Until such time as the guidance is prepared, the council will calculate the commuted sum in line with current evidence (Affordable Housing SPD 2011) on a scheme-by-scheme basis.